lanl/tardigrade-micromorphic-tools/docs/user.rst

    "incorrect" lengths to check the thrown exceptions.
 If your real constitutive model actually using a length of one for either vector, the integration test expectation must be updated.

-cpp_stub requires 2 material constants and 2 state variables.
-The c++ cpp_stub interface, material constants, and state variables are described in the :ref:`sphinx_api`.
-The fixed expectations for the abaqus interface are defined in the "Variables" section of the :ref:`sphinx_api` for :ref:`cpp_stub_source`.
+micromorphic_tools requires 2 material constants and 2 state variables.
+The c++ micromorphic_tools interface, material constants, and state variables are described in the :ref:`sphinx_api`.
+The fixed expectations for the abaqus interface are defined in the "Variables" section of the :ref:`sphinx_api` for :ref:`micromorphic_tools_source`.
 A complete discussion about the constants and their meaning is not included here.
-Instead users are directed to calibrated material parameters found in cpp_stub entries in the `Granta/MIMS`_ `Material Database`_ :cite:`MIMS`.
+Instead users are directed to calibrated material parameters found in micromorphic_tools entries in the
+`Granta/MIMS`_ `Material Database`_ :cite:`MIMS`.
 Material parameter calibration sets should be availble for download with the correct Abaqus input file formatting from MIMS.

-The cpp_stub project contains abaqus integration tests for the cpp_stub abaqus interface.
-These tests perform actual abaqus simulations using the same dummy parameters used for unit and integration testing of the cpp_stub c++ code.
-The cpp_stub Abaqus input files used for integration testing can be found in the cpp_stub source code repository with the following bash command
+The micromorphic_tools project contains abaqus integration tests for the micromorphic_tools abaqus interface.
+These tests perform actual abaqus simulations using the same dummy parameters used for unit and integration testing of the micromorphic_tools c++ code.
+The micromorphic_tools
+Abaqus input files used for integration testing can be found in the micromorphic_tools source code repository with the following bash command

 .. code:: bash

    $ pwd
-   /path/to/my/cpp_stub
+   /path/to/my/micromorphic_tools
    $ find . -path ./build -prune -false -o -name "*.inp" ./src/abaqus/single_element_c3d8.inp